halljson/reddit.clj/README.md

 ;; you may also submit links to reddit.
 ;; permalink will be returned when success.
 ;; be careful to use this API because reddit may ask you for a ;; captcha.
 But as a library, reddit.clj will return nil on this case.
 (reddit/submit-link rc "title" "url" "subreddit-name")

+;; searching can include keyword arguments to modify the search results (reddit/search rc "brexit" {:limit "100" :sort "new"})
 ```

 Check detailed API document [here](http://sunng87.github.com/reddit.clj/)